 New year’s resolutions are the classic example of deliberate habit-making, but we also inadvertently make many more throughout our lives.
 Habits free up energy for our brains to use thinking about other things while we’re doing routine tasks.
 With the proper preparation of cues and rewards, you can ingrain any habit – skin care included – into your life in a way that’s impossible to forget.

 Here are my tips for sticking to your new skin care routine.

-- Having something in front of you that shows you step by step what you should do not only keeps you on track with a physical reminder of your process, but it will help to motivate you to stick to it and keep you accountable.
+Having something in front of you that shows you step by step what you should do not only keeps you on track with a physical reminder of your process, but it will help to motivate you to stick to it and keep you accountable.
 I’ve designed a downloadable routine outline which you can find here, so grab that, fill it in and stick it to your bathroom mirror!
 I find it really helps on those days when your brain is just fried, and you’ll be able to look up and see what you’re supposed to be using when.

-- It’s easy to forget to even do a new routine at all when it isn’t a part of your pre-existing habits.
+It’s easy to forget to even do a new routine at all when it isn’t a part of your pre-existing habits.
 So try to insert your routine somewhere solid in your morning and evening – like right after you brush your teeth, or while the coffee pot boils.
-This way you can start to ingrain the new habits into your schedule and soon you won’t even have to think about it!
+This way you can leverage old habits and start to ingrain the new habit into your schedule, and soon you won’t even have to think about it!

-- Learn to make your routine as easy as possible for yourself.
+Learn to make your routine as easy as possible for yourself.
 For example, if you catch yourself leaving the house without sunscreen because you were waiting for your moisturiser to sink in and got distracted, start leaving the bottle near the front door.
 On your way out, you’ll be reminded to put it on and won’t even have to go out of your way to do it!
 The easier you make things for yourself, the better your chances of using your new products will be.

 Once you’ve started don’t lose that momentum!
 Keep reading and learning and experimenting.